John Taylor (poet): Biography

 John Taylor was born in the parish of St. Ewen's, near South Gate, Gloucester on 24 August 1578.

 His parentage is unknown, as the parish registers did not survive the Civil War.
 He did, however, attend elementary school and grammar school there.
-His grammar school education may have taken place at the Crypt School in Gloucester, however Taylor never finished his formal education as Latin bested him.
+His grammar school education may have taken place at the Crypt School in Gloucester, however Taylor never finished his formal education due to difficulties with his Latin studies.

 In the early 1590s, after his attempt at grammar school he moved from his home to south London, probably Southwark, to begin an apprenticeship as a waterman.
 His occupation was one deemed unpopular by the literary elite of London.
 Watermen were known to be drunkards, and often gossips and liars, who attempted to cheat patrons into a higher wage for their service.
 This occupation would be crafted into an image for Taylor later in his career.

 After his waterman apprenticeship he served (1596) in the fleet of the Earl of Essex, and participated in the Capture of Cádiz in that year, and in a voyage to the island of Flores in the Azores in 1597.

 He spent much of his life as a Thames waterman, a member of the guild of boatmen that ferried passengers across the River Thames in London, in the days when the London Bridge was the only passage between the banks.
 His occupation was his gateway into the literary society of London, as he ferried patrons, actors, and playwrights across the Thames to the Bankside theatres.
 In 1620, Taylor claimed almost 20,000 men lived by this trade, including dependents and servants, and in 1641, he believed there were over 40,000 in the company itself.
 He became a member of the ruling oligarchy of the guild, serving as its clerk; it is mainly through his writings that history is familiar with the watermen's disputes of 1641–42, in which an attempt was made to democratize the leadership of the Company.
 He details the uprisings in the pamphlets John Taylors Manifestation ... and To the Right Honorable Assembly ...
 (Commons Petition), and in John Taylors Last Voyage and Adventure of 1641.

 Taylor discusses the watermen's disputes with the theatre companies (who moved the theatres from the south bank to the north in 1612, depriving the ferries of traffic) in The True Cause of the Watermen's Suit Concerning Players (written in 1613 or 1614).
 The move of theatres from the south bank to the north took a huge toll on Taylor's income, and despite at that time being in the company of the King's Watermen, he could not sway the king to prevent the move.

 He also addresses the coachmen, in his tract An Arrant Thief (1622); recent development of horse-drawn carriages with spring suspension, and use of them for hire on land, had taken much trade away from the watermen.
 An Arrant Thief says: